OffchainLabs/arbitrum-classic/docs/Developer_Quickstart.md

 ### Run

-1. Check the validators are running
+1. Examine the Validator logs

-    You should see the following output from docker-compose at the very end of the log:
+    You should see the following output at the end of the `arb-deploy` output:

     ``` txt
     arb-validator-coordinator_1  | Leader is creating VM